Are You Getting Enough Vitamin A?

 Which Form of Vitamin A is the Best:

 Revised from 2011

-When it comes to beta-carotene vs. retinol, groups such as vegetarians and vegans, weigh-in arguing that Vitamin A, retinol, derived from animal sources (fish, liver or eggs for example) is not necessary since beta-carotene is available via plant sources (fruits and vegetables).
-So, the idea (or hope) is we can get all the Vitamin A we need from fruits and vegetables.
+When it comes to beta-carotene vs. retinol, vegetarians, vegans and a number of other groups weigh-in by arguing that Vitamin A (retinol) derived from animal sources such as fish, liver, and eggs, is not necessary since beta-carotene is available via plant sources (fruits and vegetables).
+The idea (or hope) being that we can get all the Vitamin A we need from fruits and vegetables.

 Both Beta-carotene and Retinol are Important for Health

-Both forms of Vitamin A (beta-carotene and retinol), are indeed important for health.
-However, if you are one who believes, that you can achieve optimal levels of vitamin A via only beta-carotene sources, then the looming question becomes, how much fruit and vegetables must be consumed in order to achieve optimal levels of vitamin A that the body can actually use?
+Both forms of Vitamin A (beta-carotene and retinol) are indeed important for health.
+However, if you are one who believes that you can achieve optimal levels of vitamin A via beta-carotene sources only, then you must ask yourself how much fruit and vegetables must be consumed in order to achieve optimal levels of vitamin A that the body can actually utilize?